Import SkyWalking Data

 5

-Next, use the following command to modify the otel-agent Service to open the corresponding ports:
+Next, modify the otel-agent Service to open the corresponding ports:

 kubectl -n open-telemetry patch service otel-agent -p '{"spec":{"ports":[{"name":"sw-http","port":12800,"protocol":"TCP","targetPort":12800},{"name":"sw-grpc","port":11800,"protocol":"TCP","targetPort":11800}]}}'

-Finally, restart the otel-agent to complete the update:
+Finally, restart the otel-agent to apply the update:

 kubectl rollout restart -n open-telemetry daemonset/otel-agent

-Please refer to the section Configure DeepFlow to complete the configuration of the DeepFlow Agent.
+Please refer to the Configure DeepFlow section to complete the DeepFlow Agent configuration.

 This demo comes from this GitHub repository (opens new window).
-It is a WebShop application composed of five microservices written in Spring Boot.
+It is a WebShop application built with Spring Boot, consisting of five microservices.
 Its architecture is as follows:

 Sping Boot Demo Architecture

-You can deploy this demo with one click using the following command.
-This demo has already configured the reporting address, so no additional modifications are needed.
+You can deploy this demo with a single command.
+The reporting address has already been configured, so no further modification is needed.

 kubectl apply -f https://raw.githubusercontent.com/deepflowio/deepflow-demo/main/DeepFlow-Otel-SkyWalking-Demo/deepflow-otel-skywalking-demo.yaml